ja5perlu/Eyeprotect/README.md

 **Software**
   - Arduino 1.6.12

-Second,you need to install Arduino 1.6.12, connect all equipments and ensure that can work.
+Second, you need to install Arduino 1.6.12, setting up Arduino board and Incoming port.

+Third, connect all equipments, turn the light of Arduino Leonardo on.

+Finally, ensure that can work.